JohnDelta/LabExchange_WebApplication/README.md

 ## Description

-The project is part of my diploma thesis:  <b>Methodology and development of cloud native systems and free technologies to support them</b>
+This project is part of my diploma thesis:  <b>[Methodology and development of cloud native systems and free technologies to support them](https://polynoe.lib.uniwa.gr/xmlui/handle/11400/1437)</b>

-Which can be found here: https://polynoe.lib.uniwa.gr/xmlui/handle/11400/1437
+<i>The final part of my thesis follows the design and development of a cloud-native application that automates the
+student enrollment process in laboratories, which is architecturally based on the 12-factor methodology.
+The application consists of four microservices developed in the Spring Boot framework that consist the system’s API, the web application that end-users will use, implement in the React.js framework, and two backing services, the No-SQL MongoDB database and RabbitMQ as a message broker.
+The cloud native application is initially deployed in a local developement environment using Docker, then, it’s deployed using the Kubernetes platform.
+Last, some of the available free cloud services that were studied in the second chapted are selected and used to deploy the application in a hosted cloud environment.
+The selected services are Azure Cosmos DB for MongoDB, Azure App Service for the microservices and a Google Cloud VM for hosting RabbitMQ.</i>

 <i>The following notes describe how to run the application in a local testing environment.</i>